insightsengineering/unihtee/README.md

 `unihtee` provides tools for uncovering treatment effect modifiers in high-dimensional data.
 Treatment effect modification is defined using variable importance parameters based on absolute and relative effects.
-Inference is performed about these variable importance measures using nonparametric estimators.
-Users may use one-step or targeted maximum likelihood estimators.
-Under general conditions, these estimators are unbiased and efficient.
+These parameters are called treatment effect modifier variable importance parameters (TEM-VIPs).
+Inference about TEM-VIPs is performed using causal machine learning estimators.
+Under general conditions, these estimators are unbiased and asymptotically linear, permitting straightforward hypothesis testing about TEM-VIPs.

 Additional details about this methodology are provided in Boileau et al.
 (2022), Boileau et al. (2025), and in the package’s